markharrison/lab-dotnet-aspire/docs/07-integrations.md

 The Redis functionality is deployed in a Container and so Docker Desktop needs to be installed.

-## Redis Components
+## Redis Integration

-To use .NET Aspire components, two Nuget packages need to be added to our solution.
+To use .NET Aspire integrations, two Nuget packages need to be added to our solution.
 The first is for orchestration and the second is to integrate with the functionality.

 - Right click on the ColorsAppHost project, to Add .NET Aspire package.